bRAGAI/bragai-paper/src/README.md

 *Table 3: Python HumanEval Pass@1 Results for Base and Fine-Tuned Models*

-The results, as presented in Table 3, indicate that the fine-tuned model achieves a Pass@1 score of 33.95%, marginally lower than the base model’s 34.10%.
-This negligible difference demonstrates that fine-tuning with LoRA preserves the base model’s general-purpose coding capabilities while enabling domain-specific adaptations.
-The baseline model’s performance aligns with the reported results for Code Llama models in the original paper, further validating the foundational model’s robustness.
-This result underscores the efficacy of parameter-efficient fine-tuning in maintaining foundational knowledge.
+The negligible difference in scores demonstrates that fine-tuning preserves the foundational capabilities of the base model while adapting it for RAG tasks.

+## Retrieval-Augmented Inference

+The bRAG AI framework integrates a dynamic retrieval pipeline to fetch relevant external knowledge, such as:
+   - GitHub repositories
+   - Academic papers
+   - Multimedia transcripts

+The retrieved context is appended to the input, enabling the model to generate responses grounded in real-time information.

 ## Code Overview

-The project structure includes the following key components:

 ```
 .